United States • Born on June 22nd

 Alexis joined Watsi on March 12th, 2013.
 Eight years ago, Alexis joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alexis' most recent donation traveled 1,900 miles to support Anthonie, a 9-year-old boy from Haiti, to fund overseas prep and transportation for his life-saving heart surgery.
+Alexis' most recent donation traveled 8,700 miles to support Adriki, an 11-year-old student from Tanzania, for knee surgery.

 Alexis has funded healthcare for 98 patients in 11 countries.